World Book Day!

-Jane (Project Manager) loved reading the St Clare’s and Mallory Towers books about a group of girls at boarding school and has already got both sets for her nearly 8-year old daughter to read!
+Jane (Project Manager) loved reading the St Clare’s and Mallory Towers books about a group of girls at boarding school and is now reading them with her almost 9-year old daughter!

 For some children, getting them to read can be stressful and for parents, it can be difficult to work out if your child is a reluctant reader or struggles to read.
 The Oxford Owl is an award-winning website from Oxford University Press, created to support children’s learning both at home and at school.
 Click here to make use of their brilliant resource to help and support parents and children.

 Our Chief Technical Officer loves visiting the local library with his daughter!
 You could turn a visit into an adventurous day out to help encourage your child to read.
 Libraries will also have a huge selection of books for all reading types and age groups.
 To find out more about your local library, click here.

 If you are unsure of where to start, we’ve put together a few websites to guide you in the right direction.
 You may be looking for a book that helps explain a specific disability so your child will understand more about themselves or looking how to introduce some ‘every day’ experiences such as going to the hairdressers or the doctor through reading a book.
 There are also story books available where the central character has a disability.

 The World Book Day website as loads of fun resources and top tips aimed at all ages!

 Bag Books is a UK registered charity supporting people with learning disabilities through the provision of multi-sensory books and storytelling.
 It is the only charity in the world publishing multi-sensory books for people with severe or profound and multiple learning disabilities.